nxrighthere/ENet-CSharp/README.md

 `EventType.Receive` a packet has been received from a peer. `Event.Peer` returns a peer which sent the packet. `Event.ChannelID` specifies the channel number upon which the packet was received. `Event.Packet` returns a packet that was received.
 This packet must be destroyed with `Event.Packet.Dispose()` after use.

 `EventType.Timeout` a peer has timed out.
-This event occurs if a peer has timed out, or if a connection request intialized by `Peer.Connect` has timed out. `Event.Peer` returns a peer which timed out.
+This event occurs if a peer has timed out, or if a connection request initialized by `Peer.Connect` has timed out. `Event.Peer` returns a peer which timed out.

 #### PeerState
 Definitions of peer states for `Peer.State` property: